 Bank-level security is a form of security that banks or financial institutions use to encrypt and protect financial data and personal information using standard industry tools and technology.
 This security includes protecting data at rest, securing data in transit, maintaining operational procedures, and regulating administrative access to data and information.
 At the same time, different banks vary in the specific types of security measures they implement.

 While bank-level security serves a purpose, it’s not actually the most secure solution in the market.
 Sure, banks and financial entities secure their systems and networks using various measures.
 However, most of these solutions are set for marketing purposes and do not offer 100% protection.

 The truth is that cyberattacks can still strike financial institutions.
 Think of DDoS attacks, ransomware, and viruses impacting even international banking systems from time to time.
 The sad reality is that most of these cyberattacks against financial institutions are carried out by a cabal of cyberwarfare and international crime agencies worldwide.
 This is where there is a need for alternative financial security solutions.

-Here at Financial Cents, we offer an easy-to-use cloud-based accounting practice management solution.
+Here at Financial Cents, we offer an easy-to-use cloud-based accounting practice management software.
 If you want to manage your holdings through robust accounting software, our accounting resources will surely be your best bet!

 How to Protect Your Cryptocurrency Holdings

 If you have crypto holdings and heavily rely on traditional banking, you may have to think twice about the financial institution’s “bank-level” security.
 Instead of resorting to conventional banking and trusting its protection, there are ways you can secure your holdings without relying on banks or financial entities.
 Below are some ways to safeguard your crypto holdings:

 - Keep your crypto assets to yourself in a secure wallet by locking and holding them down.

 - Select the right wallet, whether holding a private key or in an exchange.

 - Use a strong and unique password for your cryptocurrency wallet.